simonecorsi/awesome/README.md

 *   [antirez/kilo](https://github.com/antirez/kilo) - A text editor in less than 1000 LOC with syntax highlight and search.

-*   [netdata/netdata](https://github.com/netdata/netdata) - X-Ray Vision for your infrastructure!
+*   [netdata/netdata](https://github.com/netdata/netdata) - The fastest path to AI-powered full stack observability, even for lean teams.

 ## Java